-The members of WGU’s Course Faculty are subject matter experts who support students as they engage specific sections of the WGU curriculum.
-Their experience and training is specific to the courses they support.
+The members of WGU’s Course Faculty are subject matter experts who instruct and support students as they engage specific sections of the WGU curriculum.
+Their experience and advanced training is specific to the courses they support.
 They are knowledgeable and can address any issue that might arise related to a course, a learning resource, or an assessment.
-Specifically, Course Mentors:
+Specifically, Course Faculty members:

 The type and intensity of instructional support varies based on the needs of each student in a particular course, from help with specific questions that arise to more fully engaged tutorial support.

-Program faculty at WGU are academic experts who can serve in multiple roles, including as program managers, assessment and curriculum developers, and academic program council members.
+WGU’s Program Faculty is made up of academic experts who can serve in multiple roles, including as program managers, assessment and curriculum developers, and academic program council members.
 Specifically:

-These faculty members work alongside the Course Mentors and Student Mentors to facilitate student learning and success.
+These faculty members work alongside the Course Faculty and Program Mentors to facilitate student learning and success.

 Evaluators are subject matter experts tasked with reviewing assessment submissions in a fair and unbiased manner to determine if competency has been demonstrated.
 As established professionals within their fields, they bring years of hands-on experience and training to the position.
 Specifically, they: